What types of drugs are used to lower cholesterol?

 What about using red rice yeast or plant stanols (phytosterols) instead of prescription drugs to lower cholesterol?

-Many people say they prefer to take ‘natural’ medicines over prescription drugs.
+Many people say they prefer to take “natural” medicines over prescription drugs.
 However, just because something is natural doesn’t mean that it’s safe.
-In the U.S., supplements are not regulated as closely as medicines.
+The United States doesn’t regulate supplements as closely as medicines.
 Supplements can also interfere in dangerous ways with medications that you already take.

-However, red rice yeast extract does contain lovastatin, which is the same chemical that is in Mevacor.
+However, red rice yeast extract does contain the same chemical that’s in certain prescription statins like lovastatin.
 In some cases, you and your healthcare provider might agree that you should try the supplement with monitoring.

 Plant stanols are another nonprescription choice for lowering cholesterol.
-Plant stanols work by stopping the body from absorbing cholesterol in the intestines.
-One brand is CholestOff® capsules, while plant stanols are also available in margarine substitutes like Benecol®.
+Plant stanols stop your body from absorbing cholesterol in your intestines.
+You can buy capsules or get plant stanols in some margarine substitutes.

 How to take your cholesterol-lowering medicines